People often seem to assume that the modern world comes as a bundled package.

 Using the internet, we rented our apartment direct from the owner, downloading it from the cloud and negotiating a very reasonable price.
 The end result is a holiday which costs a fraction of what many middle class Brits think is the minimum cost of a family summer holiday.
 If you read The Sunday Times travel section (which I don’t recommend) you’ll come to think it normal to pay the price of a new car for a summer holiday.

 You can choose how much to pay for most things.
 And if I’d been able to persuade Mrs Escape Artist to allow me to rent our house out via Airbnb or similar whilst we were away, we could have been paid to take our holiday.

 There are plenty of grumpy people who will tell you how the modern world is dangerous / expensive / scary and things were better in the good old days when there was food rationing, no crime and you could give children a proper beating, never did them any harm etc etc. This is all bullshit.

-The modern world is pretty awesome on the whole but can be made even better by ignoring some of the crap that it produces.
-So I suggest choosing what we want from the modern world and ignoring the rest.
+The modern world is amazing but can be made even better by ignoring some of the crap that it produces.
+So I suggest that we consciously choose what we want from the modern world…and ignore the rest.

 I’ll start with my personal suggestions.
 Please feel free to add your own in the comments below.

 15 things from the modern western world that we do not have to use / buy / consume even if “everyone” around us is doing so:

 - Most TV

 - The news media